Tapan Acharya

-Early life
+Early life and education

-Tapan Acharya was born to a Goud Saraswat Brahmin family in the small village of Loliem-Polem towards the southern boundary of the Indian state of Goa.
-He attended school in his village at Shri Damodar Vidhalaya, and attended higher education at Shri Damodar College of Commerce and Economics, Margao, South Goa.
-While pursuing a degree in law from G.R Kare Law College he also completed a postgraduate diploma in management studies.
+Tapan Acharya was born in a Goud Saraswat Brahmin family in the village Loliem-Polem, Goa.
+He attended school in his village at Shri Damodar Vidhalaya and pursued higher education at Shri Damodar College of Commerce and Economics, Margao.
+While pursuing a degree in law from G.R Kare Law College, he also completed a postgraduate diploma in management studies.
 He is credited with having knowledge in astrology, numerology, Vedas, and mythology.
-He holds various diplomas and certificates in gemology, astrology and Vedic studies.
+He holds various diplomas and certificates in gemology, astrology, and Vedic studies.

 Career

 Although early in life he wanted to be behind the camera, he was first thrust into the public eye as host of the TV show Chum Chum Chanana on Doordarshan Goa.
 He went on to star in his first film, Aleesha, in 2004, which was released at First IFFI in Goa.
 It was well received, winning the National Award for Best Feature Film in the Regional Category.